COVID - 19 Vaccination Privacy

 What kind of personal information do we collect and hold?

 Depending on individual circumstances, we may collect and hold a range of different information about you.
-This will include your name, date of birth, contact details (including address, email address, phone number and/or mobile telephone number), driver’s licence number, vehicle insurance details and health information relevant to providing an attendant care service or services requested by you or your representative.
+This will include your name, date of birth, contact details (including address, email address, phone number and/or mobile telephone number), driver's licence number, vehicle insurance details and health information relevant to providing an In Home Care service or services requested by you or your representative.
 This is not an exhaustive list.

-We may sometimes need to collect additional health information with your permission from you, your authorised representative, a treating doctor or therapist or a Government agency with whom we have a Service Agreement to provide attendant care services to you.
+We may sometimes need to collect additional health information with your permission from you, your authorised representative, a treating doctor or therapist or a Government agency with whom we have a Service Agreement to provide In Home Care services to you.

 Throughout the period during which we are providing services to you, we may collect and hold other personal information about you.
 This could include how your services are provided, a record of queries or complaints you may make or other additional information to assist with meeting your service requirements.